openwhyd/openwhyd/docs/INSTALL.md

 - username: `admin`
 - password: `admin`

+The data imported can be seen from http://localhost:8080/all

 ### Connect to the database

 If you want to connect to the MongoDB database with the `mongo` shell using `docker-compose` container: